-- On the one hand, we believe our results will motivate researchers to rethink/reinvent decomposition approaches for many optimization problems involving location, allocation and network design decisions.
-"Thinning out" can be done by reformulating "location subproblems" through a linear number of constraints and variables to model allocation decisions.
-Problems that can directly benefit from such reformulations and elimination of variables through Benders cuts are: connected facility location [17], the ring-star problem [28], the median cycle problem, or the traveling purchaser problem [29], to mention only a few. - On the other hand, our specially designed stabilization cutting-plane schemes are of tremendous importance not only for MILPs, but also for the emerging area of convex MINLPs.
-Exploiting this scheme together with generalized Benders decomposition and/or perspective reformulations may lead to the next boost of performance of convex MINLP solvers.
+- On the one hand, we believe our results will motivate researchers to rethink/reinvent decomposition approaches for many problems dealing with large scale facility location.
+This also includes problems involving simultaneous location, allocation and network design decisions.
+Problems that can directly benefit from our techniques and elimination of variables through Benders cuts are: the connected facility location problem [19], the ring-star problem [31], the median cycle problem, or the traveling purchaser problem [32], to mention only a few. - On the other hand, our specially designed stabilization cutting-plane schemes are relevant not only for MILPs, but also for the emerging area of convex MINLPs.
+Exploiting this scheme together with (generalized) Benders decomposition and/or perspective reformulations may lead to the next boost of performance of convex MINLP solvers.

-Although very closely related to UFL, application of our methods to capacitated facility location is not immediate, and will be subject of future research.
-We will also focus on other non-trivial MINLPs that could benefit from generalized Benders cuts, including nonlinear Stochastic Programming.
+Although very closely related to UFL, application of our methods to the capacitated facility location problem is not immediate, and will be subject of future research.
+One should also focus on other non-trivial MINLPs that can benefit from generalized Benders cuts, including nonlinear Stochastic Programming.